F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 Student Visa to Green Card

-If you or your family has the financial means, you may be eligible for an EB-5 investor visa.
-To qualify, you must:
+If you or your family have the financial ability, you may qualify for an EB-5 investor visa.
+To meet F-1 visa eligibility and EB-5 standards, you must:

 • Invest at least $800,000 (or $1,050,000 in certain areas)